Chauncey Rose: Railroad King

 Rose was President of the Terre Haute & Indianapolis when the Union Railway was organized in Indianapolis (1848) and Union Depot was built, 1853.
 Rose is named on a plaque in Union Station as one of the men who put the Union Railway together.

 The TH&I was the most profitable of Indiana's railroads.
 The Vincennes railroad was originally chartered as the Evansville & Illinois to connect with the Ohio & Mississippi Railroad at Olney, later at Vincennes January 21, 1849.
 It was extended to Terre Haute, Rockville, and Crawfordsville.
 The section from Vincennes to Terre Haute, 58 miles built under WD Griswold and Chauncey Rose, was opened to through traffic on November 23, 1853 and completed in 1854.
 Rose donated his stock in the TH&I to the Evansville and Crawfordsville Railroad to finance its construction.

-The Ohio & Mississippi Railroad was chartered to build from Illinoistown (East St. Louis) across Illinois to Vincennes, Indiana, and then on to Cincinnati to connect with the Baltimore & Ohio Railroad.
+The Ohio & Mississippi Railroad was chartered to build from Illinoistown (East St. Louis) across Illinois to Vincennes, Indiana, and then on to Cincinnati, to connect with the Baltimore and Ohio Railroad.
 It was completed to Vincennes on July 5, 1855; to Cincinnati in April, 1857.

 The western portion of the Indianapolis railroad system should have been the Vandalia route from Terre Haute to Illinoistown, following the route of the National Road.
 The Illinois state legislature had a "home policy" that promoted Chicago railroads and sought to block St. Louis' access to eastern railroads.
 They refused to charter the Vandalia route, but instead chartered the Terre Haute & Alton Railroad and the Ohio & Mississippi.
 The Terre Haute & Alton was chartered in January, 1851.
 Simeon Ryder of Alton got the charter after a seven year struggle.
 He served as President.
 The Belleville & Illinoistown Railroad was chartered in June 1853.
 It built north to connect with the Terre Haute & Alton at Wood River, IL.
 This gave the TH&A access to Illinoistown across from St. Louis.
 The TH&A was completed in October, 1855.
 The TH&A consolidated with the B&I in February, 1854.
 The name was changed to the St. Louis, Alton & Terre Haute Railroad.
 Rose controlled the stock of the TH&A.

 For a while both New York Central and Pennsylvania Railroads used the TH&I and TH&A lines for connection to Illinoistown.
 In 1866 and 1867, the Bee Line offered to buy the TH&I, but Rose preferred the Indiana Central.
 In quick order the Bee Line leased the TH&A (September 11, 1867), the Panhandle Line (Pennsylvania RR interests) decided to build the Vandalia Line, and a collection of railroads decided to build a competing line between Terre Haute and Indianapolis following the northern route through Danville and Greenville.
 In 1857, Illinois finally agreed to charter the Vandalia Line but construction was delayed by the Panic of 1857 and the Civil War.
 Vandalia when completed became the major St. Louis to New York City route.
 It was 138 miles including 127 miles without a curve.